NormB/devstack-core/docs/FAQ.md

 Minimal profile uses single Redis instance (no initialization needed).

 **Q: Can I use the bash script with profiles?**
-A: The bash script (`manage-devstack.sh`) starts all services (no profile support).
+A: The bash script (`devstack.sh`) starts all services (no profile support).
 Use the Python script for profile control:
 ```bash
 ./devstack.py start --profile standard  # Profile-aware
 ./devstack.sh start                     # All services